Rent increase frequency changes

 The rent increase frequency changes apply for the duration of the tenancy if at least one tenant or resident is the same when the agreement is renewed.

-It is an offence under the Residential and Rooming Accommodation Act 2008 (the Act) to increase the rent more frequently than once every 12 months.
+It is an offence under the Residential and Rooming Accommodation Act 2008 (the Act) to increase the rent more frequently than once every 12 months with a maximum of 20 penalty units.